 - Performed comprehensive federal-compliance risk assessments for multiple business units acquired by a large federal contractor.

 - Regularly protests contract awards involving varying agencies, award types and sizes, and products and services; protests regularly result in corrective action.
-Recent example: Booz Allen Hamilton—Costs, B-414822.4, May 7, 2018 (decision recounts corrective action after outcome prediction ADR).
+Example: Booz Allen Hamilton—Costs, B-414822.4, May 7, 2018 (decision recounts corrective action after outcome prediction ADR).

 - Successfully intervenes in 8-figure and larger protests at the Government Accountability Office (GAO) and U.S. Court of Federal Claims (CoFC).
-Recent example: DynCorp International LLC, B-415349, Jan.
+Example: DynCorp International LLC, B-415349, Jan.
 3, 2018 (protest denied in award of $5 billion maintenance services contract).

 - Successful protest of contract award at the District of Columbia Contract Appeals Board (DC CAB).